Truetotosse/WebApiExample/README.md

 4. Select **Empty** and click **Create**.

-5. Open *Startup.cs* and replace its contents with the code from [corresponding files under this folder](https://github.com/DevExpress/XPO/tree/master/Tutorials/ASP.NET/Blazor.ServerSide/CS/DataAccess).
+5. Open *Startup.cs* and replace its contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService).
 It will add services initialization and connection to In Memory Data

 6. Open *properties\launchSettings.json* and set applicationUrl under WebApiService to http://localhost:5000

-7. In the **Solution Explorer**, create **Controllers** folder and add XPOController.cs into it
+7. In the **Solution Explorer**, create **Controllers** folder and add *XPOController.cs* into it

-8. Replace *Startup.cs* contents with the code from [corresponding files under this folder](https://github.com/DevExpress/XPO/tree/master/Tutorials/ASP.NET/Blazor.ServerSide/CS/DataAccess).
+8. Replace *XPOController.cs* contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiService/Controllers).
 This code initiates WebApiHelper to handle reqests from client application.

 For more information, see the following: